VishnuJG/team-7-Training/README.md

 # API specs

-#### Category API
+## Category API
-API to fetch all the category names
+Endpoint to fetch all the category names
 ```
 GET-
 GET /catalog HTTP/1.1
 Host: localhost
 ```
-API to fetch all the products from a catgeory
+Endpoint to fetch all the products from a catgeory
 ```
 GET-
 GET /catalog/category1Name/category2Name?page=*&sort=* HTTP/1.1
 Host: localhost
 ```

-#### Product API
+## Product API
-API to fetch details about a single product from the search API
+Endpoint to fetch details about a single product from the search API
 ```
 GET-
 GET /product/(uniqueId)  HTTP/1.1
 Host: localhost
 ```
-API to fetch details about a single product from the database
+Endpoint to fetch details about a single product from the database
 ```
 GET-
 GET /product/catalog/(uniqueId)  HTTP/1.1